Slavic settlement of the Eastern Alps: Slavs and the original population

-After settling in the Eastern Alps region, Slavs subsequently subjugated the original Romanised population, which had dwelt in the territory of the former Noricum province and in its cities.
+After settling in the Eastern Alps region, Slavs subsequently subjugated and assimilated the Celtic and Illyrian Romanised population, which had dwelt in the territory of the former Noricum and parts of Pannonina province and in their cities.
 In late Antiquity, the original population evaded Slavic settlers by moving into remote and elevated places, usually hills, where they built fortifications; such examples are Ajdna in the Karawanks mountain ridge and Rifnik near modern-day Celje.
 However, recent archeological research shows that even certain well-fortified cities in the lower lying areas managed to protect themselves from the invaders.
 Part of the native population escaped into Italy and to the cities along the Adriatic coast, among them Civitas Nova (modern-day Novigrad).
-Many natives were enslaved by the Slavs (an old Slavic term for slaves was krščenik, meaning a Christian, as the natives were Christians), some, however, assimilated with Slavs.

 Slavs referred to the Romanised aborigines as Vlahi or Lahi.
 Certain place names in modern-day Slovenia, such as Laško, Laški rovt, Lahovče, and others, bear witness to this.
 Also, a number of river names in modern-day Slovenia, like Sava, Drava, Soča, as well as the geographic name Carniola (Slovenian Kranjska) were adopted from the Romanised aborigines.